 Exploration projects have no operating history upon which to base estimates of future cash flows.
 Substantial expenditures are required to develop mineral projects.
 It is possible that actual costs and future economic returns may differ materially from Filo Mining's estimates.
 There can be no assurance that the underlying assumed levels of expenses for any project will prove to be accurate.
 Further, it is not unusual in the mining industry for new mining operations to experience unexpected problems during start-up, resulting in delays and requiring more capital than anticipated.
-There can be no assurance that Filo Mining's project/properties will move beyond the exploration stage and be put into production, achieve commercial production or that Filo Mining will produce revenue, operate profitably or provide a return on investment in the future.
+There can be no assurance that Filo Mining's projects will move beyond the exploration stage and be put into production, achieve commercial production or that Filo Mining will produce revenue, operate profitably or provide a return on investment in the future.
 Mineral exploration involves considerable financial and technical risk.
-There can be no assurance that the funds required for exploration and future development can be obtained on a timely basis.
 There can be no assurance that Filo Mining will not suffer significant losses in the near future or that Filo Mining will ever be profitable.